Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/02-audit-tests.rst

 E.2.4.1 Unique_Title_Investigations and Unique_Title_Requests
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-**Option 1**: Book_Segments and/or Reference_Items are available, users can elect to access Books and/or Reference_Works segment-by-segment.
+**Option 1**: Book_Segments and/or Reference_Items are available, users can only access Books and/or Reference_Works segment-by-segment.

+* The auditor MUST request 80 Book_Segments and/or Reference_Items, 10 each from 8 different Books and/or Reference_Works.
-The auditor MUST request 100 Book_Segments and/or Reference_Items, 10 each from 10 different Books and/or Reference_Works.
-This MUST result in 100 each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests, and 10 each of Unique_Title_Investigations and Unique_Title_Requests.
+* The auditor MUST request 10 Book_Segments and/or Reference_Items, all from the same Book and/or Reference_Work.

+This MUST result in 90 each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests, and 9 each of Unique_Title_Investigations and Unique_Title_Requests.

-**Option 2**: Only whole Books and/or Reference_Works are available.
+**Option 2**: Only whole Books and/or Reference_Works are available, with no identifiable Book_Segments and/or Reference_Works.

 The auditor MUST request 20 Books and/or Reference_Works, twice each.
 This MUST result in 40 each of Total_Item_Investigations and Total_Item_Requests, and 20 each of Unique_Item_Investigations, Unique_Item_Requests, Unique_Title_Investigations and Unique_Title_Requests.